LiquidFun/Airway/README.md

 # Airway

-Anatomical segmentation and classification of human lung bronchus up to segmental/tertiary bronchi based on high-resolution computed tomography (HRCT) image masks created by Synapse 3D.
+Anatomical classification of human lung bronchus up to segmental/tertiary bronchi based on high-resolution computed tomography (HRCT) image masks created by Synapse 3D.
 A rule-based approach is taken for classification, where the most cost-effective tree is found according to their angle deviations by defined vectors.